ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_tuning.rst

 Too few spots detected
 ----------------------

-The reasons why spotMAX does not detect all the true positives are essentially opposite to why it detects too many spots (explained above) and they are the
+The reasons why SpotMAX does not detect all the true positives are essentially opposite to why it detects too many spots (explained above) and they are the
 followning: